microb1t/microbit-model-smart-home/README.md

       basic.forever(on_forever)

 But this was only the first version of this code.
 As I changed things, I had to change the code.
 I will have all of the code in the files section.

+### Week 3

+On week three, we only had Monday, Tuesday, Wednesday and Thursday because of a no-school day on Friday.
+My main goal for week three was to continue making and revising the code, and to put the actual 'smart' features in the house.
+Week 3 was one of the worst weeks for me, not because I didn't get a lot done- because I did- but because of a **major** compatibility issue with the servo motors and the micro:bits.
+It turns out some of my code wasn't compatible with the micro:bit, but the problem was there was no way to find out which part of the code was the problem.
+So unfortunately, I had to redo the _entire_ controller code.